MaryDavis89/3013-Algorithms/Assignments/A06/TakeHome.md

   - What is clustering?
   - What type of collision resolution does this typically occur with?
   - What is the generic solution to the clustering problem?
 Your answer shouldn’t just be: “use new hash function”.
 It should be discussed using general terms and definitions.

+  A - clustering is where elements start to key around the same slots in the array.
+Common with linear probing.
+You could use double hashing to fix it where the second hash function can vary.

 -----